HTTPArchive/almanac.httparchive.org/src/content/en/2025/fonts.md

   )
 }}

+1. **Google Fonts together with self-hosted fonts**: used by ~36% of desktop sites and ~32% of mobile sites.
+This hybrid approach is very common: for example, a site might self-host some brand or icon fonts while also pulling in a Google-hosted font for body text (or vice versa).

+2. **Self-hosted fonts only**: used by ~32% of desktop sites and ~36% of mobile sites (approximately 34% of sites overall).
+This means all custom fonts on the page are served from the site's own domain.
+As noted, this share has grown from about 30% last year to about one-third of sites this year.

+3. **Google Fonts only**: used by ~13% of desktop sites and ~12% of mobile sites.
+These sites exclusively rely on Google's CDN for their font needs (often via the standard `<link>` to Google's stylesheet).

 Together, these three configurations account for roughly four out of five websites.
 Every other combination (such as using Google + Adobe together, or Adobe + self-hosting, etc.) becomes rare very quickly in the crawl data.
 In fact, beyond the top few patterns, the share of any given combination falls below 1%, and by the time you get to the 8th or 10th most common configuration, their usage is almost imperceptible (around 0.05% of sites).

 Beyond these commonplace service combinations, year-over-year the balance is tilting toward self-hosting.
 In 2024, about 30% of sites were exclusively self-hosted, but now it's roughly 34%.
 Correspondingly, the "mixed" approach (self-hosting + a service) has shrunk a bit (from ~38% to ~36% of sites on desktop, for example).
 In other words, fewer sites are hedging by doing both—more have decided to host everything themselves.
 This is likely due to performance and privacy motivations.
 As last year's chapter noted, modern browser changes like cache partitioning have removed some of the old performance advantage of using Google's CDN.